 Transformation process available

 We originally created FIB-DM for mid-size Financial Institutions that don’t have RDF/Triple Stores and Ontologists inhouse yet.
 Global institutions who already have a customized FIBO don’t need a data model of the industry standard.
 They want their inhouse ontologies transformed into data models.
-With the pending patent, we can fully disclose the transformation process and license the transformation.
+With the published patent application, we can fully disclose the transformation process and license the transformation.
 Global FIs can synchronize RDF-Stores and RDBMS.

 Comprehensive and progressive

-With 23 drawings, 19 tables, and 35 pages of specification, the provisional patent application fully discloses the invention.
+With 45 pages including 23 drawings and 19 tables the non-provisional patent application fully discloses the invention.
 The 20 claims cover the method, system, non-transitory storage medium, and all embodiments.

 Claims and major patent drawings